Relevant UK Cabinet Departments

-UK Government Resources on Brexit
+UK Government Publications on Brexit

-UK Cabinet Office Reports
+Cabinet Office Reports

 This report, published prior to the referendum, outlines three alternatives to UK membership in the EU: 1) joining the European Economic Area (the Norwegian model), 2) negotiating a series of bilateral agreements with the EU (the Swiss model), and 3) relying on World Trade Organization rules (the WTO-only model).